-This annual report on Form 10-K, or annual report, contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995, that are based on our management's beliefs and assumptions and on information currently available to our management.
+This annual report on Form 10-K ("annual report") contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, or the Securities Act, Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and the safe harbor provisions of the U.S. Private Securities Litigation Reform Act of 1995, that are based on our management's beliefs and assumptions and on information currently available to our management.
 Forward-looking statements include information concerning our possible or assumed future results of operations, business strategies, financing plans, competitive position, industry environment, potential growth opportunities, potential market opportunities and the effects of competition.
 Forward-looking statements may include projections regarding our future performance and, in some cases, can be identified by words like "anticipate," "assume," "believe," "could," "seek," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "future," "should," "will," "would" or similar expressions that convey uncertainty of future events or outcomes and the negatives of those terms.
 These statements may be found in the sections of this annual report titled "Part I. Item 1.
-Business," "Part I. Item 1A.
-Risk Factors," "Part II.
-Item 7.
+Business," "Part I. Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations" and elsewhere in this annual report.
-The statements are based on our beliefs, assumptions and expectations of future performance, taking into account the information currently available to us.
-These statements are only predictions based upon our current expectations and projections about future events.
+The statements are based on our beliefs, assumptions and expectations of future events.
 There are important factors that could cause our actual results, levels of activity, performance or achievements to differ materially from the results, levels of activity, performance or achievements expressed or implied by the statements.